 We all deserve educational opportunities.
 My promise is that we at John A. Logan will work diligently to maintain access for you and future generations.
-While we know you have many choices when it comes to your college education, we believe that with the opportunities here at John A. Logan College, why would you go anywhere else?
+While we know you have many choices regarding your college education, we believe that with the opportunities here at John A. Logan College, why would you go anywhere else?